Table of Contents

 Scheduling your review

-Finally, you must fill out a schedule sheet with your availability for your final project review.
-You must also ask your sponsor(s) to fill out one of these sheets and return it to you.
-Both forms should be submitted on Canvas.
+Finally, you and your sponsor(s) must fill out a schedule sheet with your availability for your final project review.
+You will receive a link to complete this step via email.
 Because final project reviews coordinate the schedules of at least 5 (and often more!) people, please be prompt and flexible with your availability.Return to document list

 Top of page